-You might think that your 5x5 strength training program is exciting, but does your client?
-We're not telling you to start some insane "bring your pet to the gym" workout, but to concentrate on putting a smile on your client's face.
-A fun and exciting warm up, or a finisher exercise that leaves them raving about their new trainer.
+You might think that your 5×5 strength training program is exciting, but does your client?
+We’re not telling you to start some insane “bring your pet to the gym” workout, but to concentrate on putting a smile on your client’s face.
+A fun and exciting warm-up, or a finisher exercise that leaves them raving about their new trainer.

-This all leads to increased competition for trainers, and in that environment only the truly professional, and business savvy trainer will survive.
-This means that personal trainers who don't continue to increase their knowledge, don't turn up to sessions on time, make the personal training session all about them, will lose their client base.
+This all leads to increased competition for trainers, and in that environment, only the true professional, and the business savvy trainer will survive.
+This means that personal trainers who don’t continue to increase their knowledge, don’t turn up to sessions on time, make the personal training session all about them, will lose their client base.